daviszhen/matrixone/pkg/frontend/v2/doc.md

         iv. it commits/rollbacks the transaction if needed. it also may update the states of the transaction module.

+5. logic in Executor.Next

+    for different statement, the logic differs.

+    the statement handled in the frontend:

+        i. (maybe) rewrite statement first.

+            analyze, explain analyze

+        ii. execute the statement.

+        iii. composite the result set packet or just status packet.

+        iv. send the packet to the client.

+    the statement handled in the computation engine:

+        i. build plan for the statement.

+        ii. compile.Compile.

+        iii. compile.Run.

+            (a). start the pipeline

+            (b). pipeline outputs results.

+                the writers writes the result rows to different destinations.

+        iv. sends end packet to the client.

+6. logic in the background executor

+    the background executor is almost the same as the query executor. but, there is no client conn, no packet endpoint,session, logging in it, etc. there are multiple categories of the background executor

+    rules to seperate them :

+    (i). share the same transaction or not.

+        it needs an txn before execution.

+    (ii). outputs the binary result set or text result set or just status.

 ## input data